vvinayakkk/google-agentic-ai/gcp_agents_off_backend/AUDIO_INTEGRATION_README.md

 3. **Caching**: Cache generated audio for better performance
 4. **Streaming**: Real-time audio streaming for long responses
 5. **Custom Voices**: Support for custom voice models

+## Rate-limit handling (2025-09-25)

+The backend now detects quota/rate-limit errors (RESOURCE_EXHAUSTED / HTTP 429) coming from the Gemini/Generative API and will:

+- Retry the agent run a few times using the model's suggested retry delay when provided (e.g. "Please retry in 27s").
+- Use exponential backoff when no retry delay is available.
+- If retries are exhausted, the backend returns HTTP 429 with a JSON detail object containing `retry_after_seconds` when known.
+Frontends should inspect the status code and the `detail` object and either show a user-friendly "service busy" message or retry after the suggested delay.

+Frontend changes in the app implement polite client-side retry and user messaging for 429 responses.
+Adjust `max_attempts` and backoff strategy in `gcp_agents_off_backend/main.py` if you want different behavior.